edhowland/FizzBuzz_Challenge/README.md

 ## About the license

-All code submitted here will be subject to theM.I.T.
+All code submitted here will be subject to the M.I.T.
 License.
 Please see: [LICENSE](LICENSE)

 This license is fairly permissive, but if you do not want submit it here but still participate,